Mat-O-Lab/TablesToCSV/README.md

 To do this in Windows, type "cmd" into the path-bar at the top of your file explorer and hit the Enter key.
 ![cmd_in_explorer](https://user-images.githubusercontent.com/72997461/149930925-0a5ff53d-a318-4224-9b78-b14a5b7b90a3.png)

-5) Use pip, the package manager included in your python download to install all required packages.
+5) Use pip, the package manager included in your python download, to install all required packages.
 To do this, open up a terminal and type in the command:

 ```cmd